chinapedia/wikipedia.abstract.en/Page/Europe.md

 18th and 19th centuries

-Napoleons_retreat_from_moscow.jpg's retreat from Russia in 1812]]
+'s retreat from Russia in 1812]]

 The Age of Enlightenment was a powerful intellectual movement during the 18th century promoting scientific and reason-based thoughts.[127][128][129]
 Discontent with the aristocracy and clergy's monopoly on political power in France resulted in the French Revolution and the establishment of the First Republic as a result of which the monarchy and many of the nobility perished during the initial reign of terror.[130]
 Napoleon Bonaparte rose to power in the aftermath of the French Revolution and established the First French Empire that, during the Napoleonic Wars, grew to encompass large parts of Europe before collapsing in 1815 with the Battle of Waterloo.[131][132]
 Napoleonic rule resulted in the further dissemination of the ideals of the French Revolution, including that of the nation-state, as well as the widespread adoption of the French models of administration, law, and education.[133][134][135]
 The Congress of Vienna, convened after Napoleon's downfall, established a new balance of power in Europe centred on the five "Great Powers": the UK, France, Prussia, Austria, and Russia.[136]
 This balance would remain in place until the Revolutions of 1848, during which liberal uprisings affected all of Europe except for Russia and the UK.
 These revolutions were eventually put down by conservative elements and few reforms resulted.[137]
 The year 1859 saw the unification of Romania, as a nation-state, from smaller principalities.
 In 1867, the Austro-Hungarian empire was formed; and 1871 saw the unifications of both Italy and Germany as nation-states from smaller principalities.[138]

 In parallel, the Eastern Question grew more complex ever since the Ottoman defeat in the Russo-Turkish War (1768–1774).
 As the dissolution of the Ottoman Empire seemed imminent, the Great Powers struggled to safeguard their strategic and commercial interests in the Ottoman domains.
 The Russian Empire stood to benefit from the decline, whereas the Habsburg Empire and Britain perceived the preservation of the Ottoman Empire to be in their best interests.
 Meanwhile, the Serbian revolution (1804) and Greek War of Independence (1821) marked the beginning of the end of Ottoman rule in the Balkans, which ended with the Balkan Wars in 1912–1913.[139]
 Formal recognition of the _de facto_ independent principalities of Montenegro, Serbia and Romania ensued at the Congress of Berlin in 1878.

-Marshall's_flax-mill,_Holbeck,_Leeds_-_interior_-_c.1800.jpg (1840), the Industrial Revolution started in Great Britain]]
+(1840), the Industrial Revolution started in Great Britain]]

 The Industrial Revolution started in Great Britain in the last part of the 18th century and spread throughout Europe.
 The invention and implementation of new technologies resulted in rapid urban growth, mass employment, and the rise of a new working class.[140]
 Reforms in social and economic spheres followed, including the first laws on child labour, the legalisation of trade unions,[141] and the abolition of slavery.[142]
 In Britain, the Public Health Act of 1875 was passed, which significantly improved living conditions in many British cities.[143]
 Europe's population increased from about 100 million in 1700 to 400 million by 1900.[144]
 The last major famine recorded in Western Europe, the Irish Potato Famine, caused death and mass emigration of millions of Irish people.[145]
 In the 19th century, 70 million people left Europe in migrations to various European colonies abroad and to the United States.[146]
 Demographic growth meant that, by 1900, Europe's share of the world's population was 25%.[147]

 20th century to the present

-Vierbund05h.jpg of Germany, Kaiser Franz Joseph of Austria-Hungary, Sultan Mehmed V of the Ottoman Empire, and Tsar Ferdinand of Bulgaria.]]
+of Germany, Kaiser Franz Joseph of Austria-Hungary, Sultan Mehmed V of the Ottoman Empire, and Tsar Ferdinand of Bulgaria.]]

 Two world wars and an economic depression dominated the first half of the 20th century.
 World War I was fought between 1914 and 1918.
 It started when Archduke Franz Ferdinand of Austria was assassinated by the Yugoslav nationalist[148] Gavrilo Princip.[149]
 Most European nations were drawn into the war, which was fought between the Entente Powers (France, Belgium, Serbia, Portugal, Russia, the United Kingdom, and later Italy, Greece, Romania, and the United States) and the Central Powers (Austria-Hungary, Germany, Bulgaria, and the Ottoman Empire).
 The war left more than 16 million civilians and military dead.[150]
 Over 60 million European soldiers were mobilised from 1914 to 1918.[151]

-Map_Europe_WW1_Frontlines_as_of_1916.png in 1916]]
+in 1916]]

 Russia was plunged into the Russian Revolution, which threw down the Tsarist monarchy and replaced it with the communist Soviet Union.[152]
 Austria-Hungary and the Ottoman Empire collapsed and broke up into separate nations, and many other nations had their borders redrawn.
 The Treaty of Versailles, which officially ended World War I in 1919, was harsh towards Germany, upon whom it placed full responsibility for the war and imposed heavy sanctions.[153]

 Excess deaths in Russia over the course of World War I and the Russian Civil War (including the postwar famine) amounted to a combined total of 18 million.[154]
 In 1932–1933, under Stalin's leadership, confiscations of grain by the Soviet authorities contributed to the second Soviet famine which caused millions of deaths;[155] surviving kulaks were persecuted and many sent to Gulags to do forced labour.
 Stalin was also responsible for the Great Purge of 1937–38 in which the NKVD executed 681,692 people;[156] millions of people were deported and exiled to remote areas of the Soviet Union.[157]

-Serbian_retreat_WWI.jpg (1914–1918) cost the country one quarter of its population.[158][159][160][161][162]]]
+(1914–1918) cost the country one quarter of its population.[158][159][160][161][162]]]

 The social revolutions sweeping through Russia also affected other European nations following The Great War: in 1919, with the Weimar Republic in Germany, and the First Austrian Republic; in 1922, with Mussolini's one party fascist government in the Kingdom of Italy, and in Ataturk's Turkish Republic, adopting the Western alphabet, and state secularism.
 Economic instability, caused in part by debts incurred in the First World War and 'loans' to Germany played havoc in Europe in the late 1920s and 1930s.
 This and the Wall Street Crash of 1929 brought about the worldwide Great Depression.
 Helped by the economic crisis, social instability and the threat of communism, fascist movements developed throughout Europe placing Adolf Hitler in power of what became Nazi Germany.[163][164]

 In 1933, Hitler became the leader of Germany and began to work towards his goal of building Greater Germany.
 Germany re-expanded and took back the Saarland and Rhineland in 1935 and 1936.
 In 1938, Austria became a part of Germany following the Anschluss.
 Later that year, following the Munich Agreement signed by Germany, France, the United Kingdom and Italy, Germany annexed the Sudetenland, which was a part of Czechoslovakia inhabited by ethnic Germans, and in early 1939, the remainder of Czechoslovakia was split into the Protectorate of Bohemia and Moravia, controlled by Germany, and the Slovak Republic.
 At the time, Britain and France preferred a policy of appeasement.

-Royal_Air_Force_Bomber_Command,_1942-1945._CL3400.jpg, 1944/45]]
+, 1944/45]]

 With tensions mounting between Germany and Poland over the future of Danzig, the Germans turned to the Soviets, and signed the Molotov–Ribbentrop Pact, which allowed the Soviets to invade the Baltic states and parts of Poland and Romania.
 Germany invaded Poland on 1 September 1939, prompting France and the United Kingdom to declare war on Germany on 3 September, opening the European Theatre of World War II.[165][166]
 The Soviet invasion of Poland started on 17 September and Poland fell soon thereafter.
 On 24 September, the Soviet Union attacked the Baltic countries and later, Finland.
 The British hoped to land at Narvik and send troops to aid Finland, but their primary objective in the landing was to encircle Germany and cut the Germans off from Scandinavian resources.
 Around the same time, Germany moved troops into Denmark.
 The Phoney War continued.

 In May 1940, Germany attacked France through the Low Countries.
 France capitulated in June 1940.
 By August Germany began a bombing offensive on Britain, but failed to convince the Britons to give up.[167]
 In 1941, Germany invaded the Soviet Union in Operation Barbarossa.[168]
-On 7 December 1941 Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire and other allied forces.[169][170]
-Yalta_Conference_(Churchill,_Roosevelt,_Stalin)_(B&W).jpg" at the Yalta Conference in 1945; seated (from the left): Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin]] After the staggering Battle of Stalingrad in 1943, the German offensive in the Soviet Union turned into a continual fallback.
+On 7 December 1941 Japan's attack on Pearl Harbor drew the United States into the conflict as allies of the British Empire and other allied forces.[169][170] " at the Yalta Conference in 1945; seated (from the left): Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin]] After the staggering Battle of Stalingrad in 1943, the German offensive in the Soviet Union turned into a continual fallback.
 The Battle of Kursk, which involved the largest tank battle in history, was the last major German offensive on the Eastern Front.
 In June 1944, British and American forces invaded France in the D-Day landings, opening a new front against Germany.
 Berlin finally fell in 1945, ending World War II in Europe.
 The war was the largest and most destructive in human history, with 60 million dead across the world.[171]
 More than 40 million people in Europe had died as a result of World War II,[172] including between 11 and 17 million people who perished during the Holocaust.[173]
 The Soviet Union lost around 27 million people (mostly civilians) during the war, about half of all World War II casualties.[174]
 By the end of World War II, Europe had more than 40 million refugees.[175]
 Several post-war expulsions in Central and Eastern Europe displaced a total of about 20 million people.[176]

-Schuman_Declaration.jpg led to the creation of the European Coal and Steel Community.
+led to the creation of the European Coal and Steel Community.
 It began the integration process of the European Union (9 May 1950, at the French Foreign Ministry).]]

 World War I and especially World War II diminished the eminence of Western Europe in world affairs.
 After World War II the map of Europe was redrawn at the Yalta Conference and divided into two blocs, the Western countries and the communist Eastern bloc, separated by what was later called by Winston Churchill an "Iron Curtain".
 The United States and Western Europe established the NATO alliance and later the Soviet Union and Central Europe established the Warsaw Pact.[177]

 The two new superpowers, the United States and the Soviet Union, became locked in a fifty-year-long Cold War, centred on nuclear proliferation.
 At the same time decolonisation, which had already started after World War I, gradually resulted in the independence of most of the European colonies in Asia and Africa.[178]
 In the 1980s the reforms of Mikhail Gorbachev and the Solidarity movement in Poland accelerated the collapse of the Eastern bloc and the end of the Cold War.
 Germany was reunited, after the symbolic fall of the Berlin Wall in 1989, and the maps of Central and Eastern Europe were redrawn once more.[179]

-Flag_of_Europe.svg, adopted by the Council of Europe in 1955 as the flag for the whole of Europe.[180]]]
+, adopted by the Council of Europe in 1955 as the flag for the whole of Europe.[180]]]

 European integration also grew after World War II.
 The Treaty of Rome in 1957 established the European Economic Community between six Western European states with the goal of a unified economic policy and common market.[181]
 In 1967 the EEC, European Coal and Steel Community and Euratom formed the European Community, which in 1993 became the European Union.
 The EU established a parliament, court and central bank and introduced the euro as a unified currency.[182]
 Between 2004 and 2013, more Central and Eastern European countries began joining, expanding the EU to its current size of 28 European countries, and once more making Europe a major economical and political centre of power.[183]
 However, in June 2016 the people of the United Kingdom, in a non-binding referendum on EU membership voted to leave the European Union.

 Geography

-Europe_topography_map_en.png

 Europe makes up the western fifth of the Eurasian landmass.[184]
 It has a higher ratio of coast to landmass than any other continent or subcontinent.[185]
 Its maritime borders consist of the Arctic Ocean to the north, the Atlantic Ocean to the west, and the Mediterranean, Black, and Caspian Seas to the south.[186]
 Land relief in Europe shows great variation within relatively small areas.
 The southern regions are more mountainous, while moving north the terrain descends from the high Alps, Pyrenees, and Carpathians, through hilly uplands, into broad, low northern plains, which are vast in the east.
 This extended lowland is known as the Great European Plain, and at its heart lies the North German Plain.
 An arc of uplands also exists along the north-western seaboard, which begins in the western parts of the islands of Britain and Ireland, and then continues along the mountainous, fjord-cut spine of Norway.